Tan Aik Huang: 1966: All England, 12 international titles and Commonwealth golds

+Tan receiving the men's singles trophy after winning the 1966 U.S. Open.

 In 1966, Tan kicked off his Europe tour by defeating Singapore's Lee Kin Tat in a hard-fought three-set match at the Surrey Open.
 At the Denmark Open, he suffered a defeat in the men's singles quarter-finals to Knud Aage Nielsen, a former All England champion.
 However, he did reach the men's doubles final with Yew Cheng Hoe, but they lost to the top-seeded Malaysian pair of Ng Boon Bee and Tan Yee Khan.
 At the Swedish Badminton Championships, Tan had a significant win over Erland Kops, the World No. 1, en route to winning the men's singles title.
 He then defeated Kurt Johnsson in the final to clinch the championship.
 At the World Invitation Tournament held in Glasgow, Scotland, he did one better than the previous year by reaching the men's singles final where he defeated Japan's Masao Akiyama to win the title.
 In late March, Tan had the biggest breakthrough of his career when he won the men's singles title at the All England Open, then considered the unofficial World Badminton Championships, by defeating Masao Akiyama 15–7, 15–4 in the final.
 He maintained his impressive form in the Americas tour by winning the Canada Open title, beating his compatriot Yew Cheng Hoe in the final.
 He followed that up by beating his teammate again in the US Open to clinch his fifth men's singles title in a row during the tour.
 In August, Tan participated in his second major games, the 1966 British Commonwealth Games, where he won both the singles and doubles titles.
 This achievement made him the first Malaysian badminton player to win two gold medals in individual events at the Commonwealth Games.
 In September, at the third Malaysia Open, Tan successfully defended his men's singles title by beating Indonesia's Muljadi in the final.
 He also won the men's doubles title with his partner Eddy Choong, defeating the Thai pair of Sangob Rattanusorn and Chavalert Chumkum.
-His red hot form continued at the Perak Open where he would beat the up and coming Rudy Hartono of Indonesia, in three games, to win the men's singles final.
+His red hot form continued at the Perak Open where he would beat the up-and-coming Rudy Hartono of Indonesia, in three games, to win the men's singles final.
 Tan's winning streaks continued with yet another title at the Penang Open, his fourth, when he defeated Muljadi in the men's singles final.
 He ended the year with a remarkable record of winning 12 titles from 11 international tournaments he participated in.